 Immigration and Customs

 Immigration lines can be really trying, and I’ve already mentioned some of the automation already being rolled out (Global Entry, gates in the EU, facial recognition) which is applicable here too.
 Mobile Passports on your phone are being piloted in the US and kiosks are becoming more common, allowing immigration facilities to process passengers 2-3x as fast.
+You should also make sure to prepare all of your travel documents including your passport, partner visa, boarding pass and everything else your destination country requires.

 Lastly, just before we’re about to leave the airport, we’re stuck waiting for our bags, which may come out first or last.
 But bags are getting tracked more closely.
 While current trackers can tell you whether a bag has made it to your arrival airport, trackers in the future, combined with your phone or a clever set of monitors might be able to tell you to be at the claim at precisely the right time rather than waiting around like a chump.
 Delta has already installed thousands of RFID readers and instlled 3800 RFID tag printers at most of its stations.
 All it would take is making the sensor data available on the app and you’ll know exactly where your bag is.